martinakaduc/BeCaked/README.md

-# BeCaked: An Explainable AI for COVID-19 Forecasting
+# BeCaked: An Explainable Artificial Intelligence Model For COVID-19 Forecasting

 ## How to use